-Read this article to find out how we're carefully reopening and operating our campsites with new procedures and cleaning regime to ensure the safety of our guests and staff.
+Read this article to find out how we've carefully reopened our campsites and are operating with new procedures and cleaning regimes to ensure the safety of our guests and staff.

-As we begin to reopen some of our campsites and welcome you back to the places you love, or to somewhere new, we understand how important it is to keep you up to date on what we're doing to keep everyone safe during this time.
+As we've now opened most of our campsites, and we’re able to welcome you back to the places you love, or to somewhere new, we understand how important it is to keep you up to date on what we're doing to keep everyone safe during this time.

 We’d like to give you peace of mind that the wellbeing of our guests, staff and volunteers is our priority.
 In line with government advice, we’re taking measures to make sure you can enjoy a comfortable and safe stay with us.

 Thank you for your understanding and patience during these times and for your support of the National Trust.
 We look forward to seeing you back at our campsites very soon.